 Empower may not be the very best in all categories, but it’s a combination of all the services it offers that makes it Number 1.

-Much like Personal Capital, Quicken Premier offers both budgeting and investment features.
+Much like Empower, Quicken Premier offers both budgeting and investment features.
 But the platform has a strong emphasis on investments.
-Unlike Personal Capital, Quicken Premier doesn’t have a free version.
-But they charge a small annual fee for the service, that includes considerably more investment tools than Personal Capital provides.
+Unlike Empower, Quicken Premier doesn’t have a free version.
+But they charge a small annual fee for the service, that includes considerably more investment tools than Empower provides.

 In addition to helping you to maximize your investment worth, it also helps you to minimize your taxes.
 It does this by making sure you’ll get the maximum tax benefits with prepared reports, as well as tracking cost basis and estimated capital gains, to help you make trading decisions.

 What makes it so difficult to narrow down a relatively small number of personal finance software plans is the sheer number that is available today.
 There are dozens, and each has its own specialization or specific flavor.
 In producing this list, we decided to emphasize the following criteria:

 - Personal finance software available specifically for Mac owners